Major Study: Master of Music in Conducting

 At the time students are auditioned for the conducting major, they must be

-iii. successfully completing three years of any of the following undergraduate degree programs at the Oberlin Conservatory: performance, composition, electronic and computer music, or music history.
+- successfully completing three years of any of the following undergraduate degree programs at the Oberlin Conservatory: performance, music education, composition, electronic and computer music, or music history.

 It is understood that students will probably have to extend the bachelor’s degree program so that both degrees will be completed at the end of five years.